Maitreyee12aug/Anti-Rumor-Context-Integration-RAG-system/README.md

 ## Datasets

-Three publicly available datasets were used (zero-shot, no fine-tuning):
+Three publicly available datasets were used (zero-shot — no fine-tuning):

 | Dataset | Domain | Size |
 |---|---|---|